andrewstarritt/ace/README.md

     Syntax: B [Repeat] [{@|?|\\|~}]<br>
     Failure condition: None.

-The command parameter is case insensitive and may be the typed command recognised by the command parser (B in this example) or the full descriptive name (BreakLine).
+The command parameter is case insensitive and may be the actual typed command recognised by the command parser (B in this example) or the full descriptive name (BreakLine).